Frequently Asked QuestionsAnswers to FAQs concerning portable buildings.

 Is there a warranty?

-Graceland Buildings has a Lifetime Warranty against rot and termites on treated materials, a 25 year warranty on roofing, and a 7 year warranty on workmanship.
+Graceland Buildings has a Lifetime Warranty against rot and termites on treated materials, a 25-year warranty on roofing, and a 7-year warranty on workmanship.

 Your best warranty is that you are dealing with the Johnson family.
 We do everything we can to maintain our reputation and 100% customer satisfaction!

-Can my building be relocated?
+Can my building be moved?

-Any building, gazebo, or greenhouse can be moved.
+Any portable building can be moved.

 If my building settles, do you come out and re-level it?